PoloDyBala/Text-classification/README.md

 # Text-classification
-Some classic architectures used for text classification tasks
+This project implements some classic network architectures for text classification tasks, such as DPCNN, TextRNN, TextCNN, etc. The code is highly modular and can be trained with your own dataset.